awslabs/aws-encryption-sdk-specification/keyring-interface.md

 If OnEncrypt updates the [encryption materials](#data-structure.md#encryption-materials) with a plaintext data key, the [keyring trace](#data-structures.md#keyring-trace) returned by OnEncrypt MUST include one trace associated with this keyring that has the [GENERATED DATA KEY](#data-structures.md#generated-data-key) flag.
-Note that this trace MAY include more than one flag.

 Note: If the keyring successfully performs this behavior, this means that the keyring MAY then perform the [Encrypt Data Key](#encrypt-data-key) behavior.